-The gross income you report in box 2 cannot be zero.

-- The income code you report in box 1 must correctly reflect the type of income you pay to the recipient. - The withholding agent's name, address, and EIN, QI-EIN, WP-EIN, or WT-EIN must be reported in boxes 9 and - · The recipient's name, address, and TIN, if any, must be reported in boxes 13 and 14.
-You must generally report a foreign address in box 13.
-See the instructions for box 13 on page 14. - The recipient code you report in box 12 must correctly identify the recipient's status.
+- The gross income you report in box 2 cannot be zero. - The income code you report in box 1 must correctly reflect the type of income you pay to the recipient. - The withholding agent's name, address, and EIN, QI-EIN, WP-EIN, or WT-EIN must be reported in boxes 9, 10a, 10b, 10c, 10d, and 10e in all cases. - The recipient's name, address, and TIN, if any, must be reported in boxes 13 and 14.
+You must generally report a foreign address.
+See the instructions for box 13 on page 15. - The recipient code you report in box 12 must correctly identify the recipient's status.
 Use recipient code 20 only if you do not know who the recipient is.